-For program sense interviews, we recommend diving into how Facebook does program management.
+For program sense interviews, we recommend diving into our program management primer, as well as how Facebook does program management.
 A good starting point is the following two blog posts by Nick Corral and Anand Parikh who are both senior TPMs at Facebook.
 You might also find the following Facebook TPM video helpful.
 In addition, you'll want to write down answers for the program sense questions we've listed in the previous section.

-For partnership and leadership interviews, we recommend learning our step-by-step method to answer behavioral questions.
+For partnership and leadership interviews, we recommend reading our leadership and people management primers, as well as learning our step-by-step method to answer behavioral questions.
 You can then use that method to craft answers for the main questions we have listed above.

 Finally, a great way to practice all these different types of questions, is to interview yourself out loud.
 This may sound strange, but it will significantly improve the way you communicate your answers during an interview and really makes a difference in our experience.
 Play the role of both the candidate and the interviewer, asking questions and answering them, just like two people would in an interview.
 Trust us, it works.